Exploring canyons in glassy energy landscapes using metadynamics: SGM Energy Landscape

-To gather clues about barrier crossing in the underlying landscape, we applied a hierarchical single-linkage clustering algorithm \cite{SLCAGower1969, OutlierSV2015} to the unit vector ensembles analyzed above.
-The idea is that if a subset of the trajectories are crossing a large barrier, they will form a separate cluster from the others.
+To gather clues about descent and barrier crossing in the underlying landscape, we applied a hierarchical single-linkage clustering algorithm \cite{SLCAGower1969, OutlierSV2015} to the unit vector ensembles analyzed above.
+The idea is that if a subset of the trajectories are crossing a barrier, they will form a separate cluster from the others.
+For small and larger $U_\sigma$ values, we find multiple clusters indicating the exploration of IS clusters separated by barriers.
+For intermediate values of $U_\sigma$, we report that these ISes form a single extended cluster.
 Remarkably, we now find a one-to-one correspondence between the bias radii that give efficient energy descent and the $\hat{u}$ vectors that form a single cluster, for ISes at the three different energies considered, \Cref{fig:SGMclusterb}.
-The maximum $\mathcal{U}_{\sigma}$ that forms a single cluster gets progressively smaller at lower energy domains in the landscape, decreasing from $7$ to $6$ to $5$ units.
-The correspondence between bias radius and energy descent is confirmed by another observation: biases radii in the range $5-7$ rapidly descend the landscape at first, but then get `stuck', plateauing at intermediate energies, see \Cref{secApp:MIMSEsystems}, \Cref{figApp:SGM}.
+Moreover, it may be noted that the maximum $\mathcal{U}_{\sigma}$ that forms a single cluster gets progressively smaller at lower energy domains in the landscape, decreasing from $7$ to $6$ to $5$ units.
+This observation and the correspondence between bias radius and energy descent is confirmed by another result: biases radii in the range $5-7$ rapidly descend the landscape at first, but then get `stuck', plateauing at intermediate energies, see \hyperref[subsecSI:SGM]{\textit{SI Appendix}}, \Cref{figSI:SGM}.
 Analysis of the same vectors using complete linkage clustering fails to resolve these clusters well, suggesting that they are extended and intertwined, rather than compact and well-separated.

-These findings indicates how the algorithm works: it is simply following clusters of ISes like a trail of `bread-crumbs' to low energy portions of the landscape.
-Finding multiple clusters with too large biases indicates the crossing of barriers into other domains, losing the trail.
-Finding many clusters with too small biases indicates the failure to cross many small-scale barriers, and the algorithm remains trapped within IS clusters at nearly the same location.
-Lastly, a fractal scaling analysis, \Cref{secApp:fractalanalysis}, of the configuration space path (or trail) followed with properly sized biases reveals the path is fractal on the longest lengthscales, with a fractal dimension close to that of a random walk.
+These findings indicate how the algorithm works: for the appropriate bias size, it is simply following clusters of ISes like a trail of `bread-crumbs' to low energy portions of the landscape.
+Finding multiple clusters with too large biases indicates the crossing of large-scale barriers into other domains, losing the trail.
+Finding many clusters with too small biases indicates the crossing of small-scale barriers, but leaving the algorithm trapped, exploring within a dense IS cluster at nearly the same location.
+Lastly, a fractal scaling analysis, see \hyperref[secSI:fractalanalysis]{\textit{SI Appendix}}, of the sampled configurations suggests that the set of low energy ISes occupy a subspace with a low effective dimensionality of $\approx 2.5$.